tpriya14/MASLD_Subgroups/README.md

 1. **Setup**:
    - Ensure R version 4.2.2 is installed.
    - Install required packages as listed above.
-   - Place raw data in the `data/` directory (ensure compliance with data access restrictions).
+   - Place raw data in the `data/` directory.

 2. **Run Analyses**:
    - Execute scripts in the `scripts/` directory in the following order: